 The www.ucahelps.alberta.ca website is the foundation of the UCA Consumer Education and Awareness Program.
 The UCA website provides an important objective source of information for consumers about retail choice, their monthly bills, helpful tips and hints, and where to go for help.
 The site also includes detailed information about the energy markets, and utility regulatory processes and decisions.
 The website includes a cost-comparison tool so that consumers can easily review the products available in their area.
-During 2022-23, the UCA ran an advertising campaign that resulted in 593,442 visits to the UCA website.
-Over the entire course of 2202-23, there were 815,745 consumer visits to the UCA website, over 2.4 time more than the previous year.
+During 2023-24, the UCA promoted its website through advertising that resulted in over 1.5 million visits to the UCA website.
 The website provides Albertans with helpful information on what their options are when it comes to purchasing power and natural gas for their homes and businesses.

-Social Media Engagement
+Social Media